cgi-studio-gmbh/incari-doc/toolbox/string/format.md

 ![The Format Node.]()

-This is the first test of the new workflow.
+This is the second test of the new workflow.

 **Format** .